 1. Write Your Memoir Premise in One Sentence

 The first part of a memoir plan is your premise.
-A premise is a one-sentence summary of your idea.
+A premise is a one-sentence summary of your book idea.

 You might be wondering, how can I summarize my entire life in a single sentence?

 The answer is, you can’t.
-Memoir isn’t autobiography.
+Memoir isn’t a full autobiography.
 It’s not meant to be a historical account of your entire life story.
 Instead, it should share one specific situation and what you learned from that situation.

 Every memoir premise should contain three things: